yousif-khalil-abdulkarim/daiso-core/website/docs/8_Async/2_resilience_middlewares.md

 ## Hedging

 The hedging middlewares allow you to send request to multiple redundant services and use the first successful response.
-The library offers 2 strategies:
+The library offers one strategy:

 - [`sequentialHedging`](https://yousif-khalil-abdulkarim.github.io/daiso-core/functions/Async.sequentialHedging.html)